 - Review and/or confiscate (as needed) any equipment connected to a TCC owned information systems device

-Students should not knowingly disclose or permit another individual to use his/her password to myTCC, the Student Information System, Blackboard Learning Management System, Gmail electronic mail, or network services.
+Students should not knowingly disclose or permit another individual to use his/her password to myTCC, the Student Information System, Canvas Learning Management System, Gmail electronic mail, or network services.
 Students shall not use any password or other access mechanism that TCC has not expressly assigned to them.
 Students should treat all information maintained on the VCCS computer systems as strictly confidential and should not release information to any unauthorized person.

 Students and library patrons must understand and accept that certain activities are prohibited when using college computers, network services, and Internet access or electronic communications.
 These include, but are not limited to: